tarwn/lessthandot-hugo/blogs/content/posts/2011-10-07-ada-lovelace-day-do-you.md

 More information can be found here: http://findingada.com/

-After thinking a little, I realized that I am not doing what I am doing because of any man or woman, but I am better at what I do thanks to a woman….
+After thinking a little, I realized that I am not doing what I am doing because of any man or woman, but I am better at what I do thanks to a woman....

 This person is of course **Kalen Delaney**.
 It started all with the Inside SQL Server books for me..I still have the hardcover 2000 edition at home and will keep it for sentimental reasons (same is true for Ken Henderson's guru books)